Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\user-navi.png)

 ###### Step 18
-We're going to need our User object to contain firstName, lastname and email fields, all of type String.
+We're going to need our User object to contain firstName, lastname, and email fields, all of type String.
 Add them all to the User class.

 Grails also provides a range of useful constraints for domain object fields:
 - `email: true` -- will require from the field to be a well-formed email address (like `name@domain.com`)